Uracha Chatrakul Na Ayudhya

 Teaching

-I teach on undergraduate and postgraduate programmes in the Department of Organizational Psychology.
+I teach on undergraduate and postgraduate programmes in the People, Work, and Organizational Psychology Subject Group at Birkbeck Business School.

 I am module convenor on the following modules: